 - The child’s custodian (in cases where custody of the child has been granted to a non-parent);

 - The party responsible for supporting the child financially (in cases where this does not automatically apply to the child’s parents); and

 How the court decides

 If the above conditions are met, the Court may grant an adoption order.
-Adoption orders may be unconditional, conditional (where the court sets differing conditions on a case-to-case basis), or interim (where the applicant is essentially placed on probation and the Court is free to give directions as to how the child should be raised).
+Adoption orders may be unconditional, conditional (where the court sets differing conditions on a case-to-case basis), or interim (where the applicant is essentially placed on probation).
+In addition, the Court is free to give directions as to how the child should be raised).

 What is the adoption legal process?

 The adoption process begins with the applicant attending a compulsory Pre-Adoption Briefing (“PAB”).
-The PAB is a one-off 2½ hour session aimed at explaining to the applicant everything that he/she ought to know about the process of adoption, as well as how to handle being an adoptive parent.
+The PAB is a one-off 2½ hour session to explain to the applicant everything they ought to know about the adoption process and how to handle being an adoptive parent.

-Next, the applicant must identify the child that he/she wishes to adopt and obtain notarised consent for the adoption from the individuals listed above.
-If for any reason (other than by way of choice) consent cannot be given, then under these special circumstances the applicant may apply to Court to have this requirement dispensed with.
+Next, the applicant must identify the child they wish to adopt and obtain notarised consent for the adoption from the individuals listed above.
+If consent cannot be given for any reason (other than by way of choice), the applicant may apply to Court to have this requirement dispensed under these special circumstances.

-At the same time, the applicant must obtain official documentation of the child’s birth certificate or passport (for PRs), and prepare an itemised list of costs incurred in the adoption of the child.
+At the same time, the applicant must obtain official documentation of the child’s birth certificate or passport (for PRs) and prepare an itemised list of costs incurred in child adoption.
 The purpose of the latter requirement is to ensure that money has not been paid to the child’s birth parents in return for their consent to the adoption.